-We will be required to comply with the management certification requirements of Section 404 of the Sarbanes-Oxley Act of 2002 in our annual report on Form 20-F for our first annual report that is filed with the SEC (subject to any change in applicable SEC rules).
-We will thereafter be required to comply with Section 404 in full (including an auditor attestation on management's internal controls report) beginning with our annual report on Form 20-F for the fiscal year following our first annual report required to be filed with the SEC (subject to any change in applicable SEC rules).
+We will be required to comply with the management certification requirements of the Sarbanes-Oxley Act of 2002 in our annual report on Form 20-F for our first annual report that is filed with the SEC (subject to any change in applicable SEC rules).
+Subject to available exceptions, we will be required to comply with Section 404 of the Sarbanes-Oxley Act of 2002 (including management's internal controls report and an auditor attestation report thereto) in our annual reports on Form 20-F (subject to any change in applicable SEC rules).
 The standards required for a public company under Section 404(a) of the Sarbanes-Oxley Act are significantly more stringent than those required of Coincheck, Inc. as a privately-held company.
 For example, Section 404 of the Sarbanes-Oxley Act requires, among other things, that we maintain effective internal control over financial reporting and disclosure controls and procedures.
 Accordingly, we will be required to perform system and process evaluations and testing of internal controls over financial reporting to allow management to report annually on the effectiveness of internal control over financial reporting.
 This assessment requires disclosure of any material weaknesses in our internal control over financial reporting identified by management.